junxit/us-congress-bills-113/metadata.md

 - 2014-03-13 — Senate amendment submitted
 - 2014-03-13 — Senate amendment submitted
 - 2014-03-13 — The committee substitute as amended agreed to by Voice Vote. (consideration: CR S1617)
+- 2014-09-15 — Considered under suspension of the rules. (consideration: CR H7465-7481)
+- 2014-09-15 — DEBATE - The House proceeded with forty minutes of debate on S. 1086.
+- 2014-09-15 — Message on House action received in Senate and at desk: House amendment to Senate bill.
+- 2014-09-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2014-09-15 — Mr. Kline moved to suspend the rules and pass the bill, as amended.
+- 2014-09-15 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H7465-7473)
+- 2014-09-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H7465-7473)